Engaged and Connected

 Golf Academy

-DSACO is pleased to offer The First Tee® Program through the Down Syndrome Golf Academy (DSGA).
+DSACO is pleased to offer The First Tee® Program through our 10-week Golf Academy.
 The program focuses on learning all aspects of the game of golf while including the nine core values: Honesty, Integrity, Sportsmanship, Respect, Confidence, Responsibility, Perseverance, Courtesy, and Judgement.
 This program accepts all who are 12 and older and is open to all skills levels!
+Golf Academy typically runs from early June through mid-August.

 IEP Kit

 DSACO wants to help make IEP meetings as productive and beneficial as possible.
-Through the ongoing partnership with Ashley Barlow – teacher, lawyer, special education advocate, and mom of a child with DS – DSACO will be providing an IEP Kit to families.
-These kits are designed to build confidence, encourage, and equip families and students as they prepare for their upcoming IEP meeting.
+DSACO will provide an IEP Kit that is designed to build confidence, encourage, and equip families and students as they prepare for their upcoming IEP meeting.

 Down Syndrome Awareness Book Bundles

-DSACO will help your family celebrate Down Syndrome Awareness Month by sending age-appropriate books and an awareness poster to your child’s school.
-During the month of October, materials will be delivered to the school to display in it’s library or your child’s classroom.
+DSACO will help your family celebrate World Down Syndrome Day by sending age-appropriate books, materials, and an awareness poster to your child’s school.
+By March 21, Book Bundles will be delivered to the school to display in its library or your child’s classroom.

 Resource Groups